meltinghouse/meltinghouse.github.io/shop.md

 ---
 layout: page
-title: About
+title: Shop
-permalink: /about/
+permalink: /shop/
-icon: info
+icon: shopping-cart
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)